What are the Differences Between the VS-5 and the VS-5RS?

 The VS-5RX is part of our Touring Line and is a lightweight, high-performance wheel that is optimized to handle the heavier load rating requirements of modern SUVs and EVs.
 It’s produced in fitments tailored specifically for those vehicles.

-The VS-5RE is part of our track-focused Enduro Line and is our strongest motorsport-optimized wheel.
-It was engineered for heavier race cars, particularly domestic platforms and track builds that run aggressive aero setups, which can create a lot of downforce and require a wheel with a higher load rating to maintain performance.
-If you’re not shopping for your SUV/EV or for a heavier track car with an extreme aero package, neither of these wheels are for you.
+The VS-5RE is part of our Enduro Line and is our strongest motorsport-optimized wheel.
+It was engineered for heavier race cars and track builds that run aggressive aero setups, which can create a lot of downforce and require a wheel with a higher load rating to maintain performance.
+Its higher load rating is also beneficial for certain track cars that run extremely sticky R compound tires, which can have a big impact on how much strain is placed on a wheel in competition.
+If you’re unsure if the VS-5RE or the VS-5RS is the better forged option for your application, reach out to one of our fitment experts here.

 Iconic Look.
 Iconic Performance.
 Different Construction.

-When we created the flow-formed VS-5, we did so with the intention of making a wheel that not only got incredibly close to the premium look of its forged sibling, but delivered the maximum performance possible out of a flow-formed wheel at an incredible value.
+When we created the flow-formed VS-5, we did so with the intention of making a wheel that not only delivered the same design language of its forged sibling, but pushed the maximum performance possible out of a flow-formed wheel at an incredible value.
 With almost two decades of experience producing flow-formed wheels, we knew exactly how to engineer the VS-5 to achieve that, and at nearly half the price of its forged sibling, VS-5 delivers.
 It’s a wheel that brings many functional features to the flow-formed category that are typically only found on forged wheels.
 While the VS-5 isn’t quite going to match the performance of its forged counterpart, it is an impressive wheel that we consider the last step in flow-formed performance before leveling up to a forged option.
 So, how exactly do the two wheels stack up against each other?

 By the Numbers

 Weight-Savings: A well-engineered forged option will deliver the maximum combo of weight-savings and strength.
 While a well-engineered flow-formed option can be a remarkably strong and lightweight wheel – and can even outperform a poorly engineered forged option in some cases – the forged VS-5RS is a lighter wheel than the flow-formed VS-5.
 In this case, the VS-5 is between ~2-3 lbs heavier than the forged VS-5RS in most fitments.
 For example, the VS-5RS in an 18x10 ET25 fitment weighs 18.5 lbs, while the VS-5 in the same fitment weighs 21.3 lbs.
-While the flow-formed wheel offers respectable weight-savings, those looking for maximum weight savings will want to opt for the VS-5RS.
+While the flow-formed wheel offers respectable weight-savings to stock wheels and many of the other flow-formed options on the market, those looking for maximum weight-savings will want to opt for the VS-5RS.

-Aesthetics: Despite how strikingly similar these wheels look, they have some slight aesthetic differences as a byproduct of their different construction techniques.
+Aesthetics: Despite how strikingly similar these wheels look, they have some aesthetic differences as a byproduct of their different construction techniques.
 With the forged VS-5RS, we can dial-in tailored face profiles for each fitment we make.
 This allows us to make a wheel with the absolute maximum concavity possible for a given platform.
-With flow-formed construction, we are limited to creating 3 fixed face profiles to use across all fitments.
+With flow-formed construction, we use 3 specific face profiles across all fitments, which allows us to produce this wheel for a wide range of platforms while keeping it at a price point that maximizes performance-for-money.
 While those 3 face profiles were designed to deliver max concavity, some fitments will sacrifice a bit of concavity relative to their forged counterpart.
 Additionally, forged construction allows us to create thinner, deeper spokes without compromising any of the wheel’s strength and stiffness, and the VS-5RS has spokes as thin as 2.4mm at their thinnest point.
 Because of the nature of flow-forming, the VS-5 has to be thicker in some areas in order to closely replicate the forged design.
 This means slightly thicker spokes and a less-defined, “chubbier” look than the forged version.
-There’s also a difference in spoke depth between the two wheels; because we use custom motorsports blanks for our forged wheels, we can create a remarkably deep spoke at 41mm.
+There’s also a difference in spoke depth between the two wheels; because we use custom motorsports blanks for our forged wheels, we can create a remarkably deep spoke at 41mm, which allows us to maximize the wheel’s weight-savings while also allowing us to maximize spoke stiffness.
 The flow-formed wheel has spokes that are around 25mm deep.

 Performance Features: Something that sets the VS-5 apart from many other flow-formed wheels on the market is the number of features we incorporated in its design that are typically only found on forged wheels.
 These features include aggressive, side-milled spokes that provide significant weight-savings and a reinforced inner lip for durability and strength at the wheel’s most vulnerable point.
 The VS-5 was also designed to accommodate oversized race lugs and impact sockets, so swapping wheels at the track is easy.
 Of course, you’ll find those features the VS-5RS as well, and while the VS-5 has a reinforced inner lip that makes it exceptionally strong for a flow-formed wheel, the forged wheel features our superior Sprint Spec design with a unique channel profile that makes it exceptionally durable on-track, particularly when it comes to impacts.